capnfabs/grouse/README.md

 ## Other things that would be nice for the future (roughly ordered)
 - Support optional `--command` argument (so you can use it with different static site generators, not just hugo)
-- Cleanup temp files, unless debug option specified or something
+- Cleanup checkout-ed project files, unless debug option specified or something
 - Try to autodetect a few common static site generators (hugo, jekyll, gatsby)
+- Cache historical builds in the temp dir.
 - Maybe set things up so that running without a second arg just takes the current working directory as-is, so you don't need to commit before diffing.
 - Maybe?
 Force the same timestamp so that themes which use timestamps won't generate false-positives everywhere.